Headstorm/ScalaSchool/README.md

 # ScalaSchool

 Welcome to Headstorm Scala School!

 This series focuses on learning the core elements of Scala and pure functional programming concepts with a sprinkling of [category theory](https://en.wikipedia.org/wiki/Category_theory).

+### Basics

 Scala is a strongly typed, functional programming language with an OO heritage.
 It compiles to Java bytecode and runs on the Java Virtual Machine.

+### Setup

-Use one of the following tools to run your Scala code as you practice, these tools are called [REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):
+Use one of the following tools to run your Scala code as you practice, these tools are [REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):

   * **Scala REPL:** Scala itself provides a built in REPL: `brew install scala` Now type `scala` on the command line.
 Welcome to your built in Scala REPL!